• About Texas Travel Talk

 San Augustine, Texas

-Although San Augustine, a neighbor of Nacogdoches, doesn’t claim to be the oldest, history buffs should visit the Mission Dolores State Historic Site circa 1721.
-The site features enlightening exhibits showing how those early European immigrants interacted with the Native Americans who were already there.
+Although San Augustine, a neighbor of Nacogdoches, doesn’t claim to be the oldest, history buffs should visit the Mission Dolores State Historic Site, circa 1721.
+The site features enlightening exhibits that show how early European immigrants interacted with the Native Americans who were already there.

 San Antonio, Texas

-San Antonio in Bexar County is one of the most historic and significant cities in the U.S. and now features the second-largest population in Texas.
+San Antonio, located in Bexar County, is one of the most historic and significant cities in the U.S. and now boasts the second-largest population in Texas.
 Numerous 18th-century restored Spanish missions, including the most famous of all, the Alamo, are available to visit on the city’s Mission Trail.
-Europeans first explored San Antonio in the 16th century but didn’t establish a mission until 1718.
+Europeans first explored San Antonio in the 16th century, but it wasn’t until 1718 that they established a mission there.

 No visit to San Antonio is complete without stopping by the Alamo – the “Birthplace of Texas Independence” and still a sacred site for Texans.
 After years of planning and fundraising by a non-profit group called The Alamo Endowment Inc., led by Phil Collins (yes, that Phil Collins), who donated more than 3 million dollars to help restore this landmark, visitors can now see for themselves how far things have come after years of neglect and decay.
 And yes, it’s worth it!